sabrina-woo/fruitgame/README.md

 ## User Stories

-- As a user, I want the game to end after I lose 3 lives.
-- As a user, I want to be able to view my number of lives as I lose them.
-- As a user, I want to be able to view my score at the end of the game.
-- As a user, I want to be able to be able to add fruit to the basket.
 - As a user, I want to be able to use the left and right arrow keys to move.
+- As a user, I want to be able to be able to add fruit to the basket by hitting the fruit.
+- As a user, I want to be able to view my score as it updates throughout the game.
+- As a user, I want the game to end when I hit an enemy